estebanmunchjones2019/react-hooks-article/readme.md

 Feel free to start smashing the `Favourite` buttons and check the log messages in the console log, it's really fun 🤓

-## Pros and cons of the custom hook solution:
+## Pros and cons of the custom hook solution with side effects

 ### Advantages: